Table of Contents

 How UpNest works

 - Sign up: Fill in your seller details, like how soon you’re looking to sell, the type of home, and what you expect to sell your home for.

 - Wait for UpNest to do its thing: The site will search for agents that seem like a good fit.
-In the meantime, they’ll send you notification like this text:
+In the meantime, they’ll send you a notification text.

 - Receive proposals: UpNest agents will contact you with their proposals and rebate quotes – usually within 24 hours.

-- Select your favorite: Choose between the UpNest agent selected for you
+- Select your favorite: Choose between agents UpNest selected for you.

 The experience of finding agents is straightforward, but let’s also explore the costs of UpNest for both users and agents.